stormbringerdp1/WIGTSFinal/README.md

 Here is the list of decisions I took before doing refactoring/redesigning:

 1. Use Java Spring 2.1.x with Gradle 5.x.
-  * I am very familiar with Java, so choosing this language speeds up the development process.
+* I am familiar with Java, so choosing this language speeds up the development process.
 * I find the groovy/kotlin style of Gradle nicer than XML style of Maven.
 So, for trhis project I chosen Gradle.
 2. Used MVC concept to separate the original monolith into modularized, loosely coupled component.
 * Web - contains exposed apis and classes pertinent to the web layer of the component
 * Entity - DB entities
 * Service - main layer where all the logic happens if any
 * Repository - DB logic happens here
 * Configuration - configs for different layers of the app

 3. Use of PostgreSQL as the primary database
 * Both PostgresQL and MySQL are good choses.
 I have chosen Postgres because I of the CrunchyDB framework we can use if we need to scale in the cloud.

 <!-- BACKEND OVERVIEW -->
 # Bakcend Overview